 The ability to resolve complex issues that arise in international research is critical to the success of U.S.-trained scientists and engineers.
 It is also essential to ensuring the integrity of U.S. research with international partners.
-With funding from the National Science Foundation (NSF #1135345), CGS has embarked on a project to develop model approaches to assessing the learning of students who participate in collaborations such as joint and dual degree programs and research collaborations and exchanges.
+With funding from the National Science Foundation (NSF #1135345), CGS embarked on a project to develop model approaches to assessing the learning of students who participate in collaborations such as joint and dual degree programs and research collaborations and exchanges.

-CGS is working with funded institutions to:
+CGS worked with funded institutions to:

 Through a competitive process, the following institutions were selected to participate in the project as funded research partners: